 Medical Editor: John P. Cunha, DO, FACOEP

-Humalog Mix75/25 [75% insulin lispro protamine suspension and 25% insulin lispro injection, (rDNA origin)] injection is used to treat type 1 (insulin-dependent) or type 2 (non-insulin-dependent) diabetes.
-Humalog Mix is a combination of two man-made insulins.
-This combination starts working faster and lasts for a longer time than regular insulin.
-Common side effects include low blood sugar; swelling of hands and feet; or pain, redness, swelling, or itching at the injection site.
+Humalog Mix 75/25 [75% insulin lispro protamine suspension and 25% insulin lispro injection, (rDNA origin)] injection is a combination of two man-made insulins used to treat type 1 (insulin-dependent) or type 2 (non-insulin-dependent) diabetes.
+The combination of insulins in Humalog Mix 75/25 starts working faster and lasts for a longer time than regular insulin.
+Common side effects of Humalog Mix 75/25 include:

 Our Humalog Mix75/25 [75% insulin lispro protamine suspension and 25% insulin lispro injection, (rDNA origin)] Injection Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.